linuxmint/cinnamon-spices-desklets/googleCalendar@javahelps.com/README.md

 - Customize update frequency
 - Manually update the agenda by clicking on the desklet
 - Customize the look and feel

+## FAQ

+1. **How to show events only from a selected list of calendars?**

+    Open your terminal and change the directory to the desklet location.
+    ```shell
+    cd ~/.local/share/cinnamon/desklets/googleCalendar@javahelps.com/py
+    ```

+    Execute the following command to see the available calendars:
+    ```shell
+    python3 google_calendar.py --list-calendars
+    ```
+    For example, I have the following caledars:
+    ```text
+    Friends' Birthdays
+    Contacts
+    Holidays in Canada
+    Holidays in Sri Lanka
+    ```
+    Add interesting calendars, separated by comma to the "Calendar name(s)" property in the desklet configuration dialog.
+For example, if you want to see events only from "Friends' Birthdays" and "Holidays in Canada" your input should look like this:
+    ```text
+    Friends' Birthdays, Holidays in Canada
+    ```

+2. **How to report bugs?**

+    Please open a GitHub issue at [linuxmint/cinnamon-spices-desklets](https://github.com/linuxmint/cinnamon-spices-desklets/issues).
+Please include the Python 3 version (`python3 -V`) of your system in addition to the details required in the issue template.